 If you see a message “The Install Tool is locked”, create a new file named

 public/typo3conf/.
 Then reload

-The Admin tool was called “Install Tool” in earlier versions, you will likely still see that term in some places.
+The Admin tool in the backend was called “Install Tool” in earlier versions.

 The section provides basic information about your system and several functions which you need for maintenance tasks.